 A 12-lead electrocardiogram (ECG) and 2-D echocardiography were also performed at each visit, with the latter analysis using speckle tracking soft offline on the images.

-Speckle Tracking Echo
+Speckle Tracking Echo (STE)

 A standardized Echo acquisition protocol was used to gather the necessary parameters which were assessed using standardized software on standard echo images for subsequent STE analysis at the main center (Supp Table 2).

 All studies were performed in accordance with the recommendations of the British Society of Echocardiography using a GE Vivid 5, 7 or 9 echo machines.
 An adequate frame rate for apical views (between 40 and 80 frame/seconds) was employed with at least 3 cardiac cycles for each acquisition of data.

-Doppler is a useful echocardiographic tool for quantitative assessment of left ventricular systolic and diastolic function but is limited by angle dependency.
-Speckle tracking echocardiography (STE) imaging is a relatively novel echocardiographic approach to assess regional left ventricular (LV) function by frame-to-frame tracking acoustic markers (speckles) within the myocardium from frame to frame in B-mode images Two-dimensional.
-It therefore allows a more detailed and sophisticated analysis of LV function.
-Global longitudinal strain (GLS) gives an overall view of the deformation of the LV in the longitudinal direction and may be more sensitive and specific than left ventricular ejection fraction (LVEF) in detecting subtle, but significant, changes in LV systolic function.
-Echocardiography was carried out at each of the three centers by a cardiologist experienced in the investigation and the images saved for future STE analysis at Hull University Teaching Hospitals NHS Trust by a single blinded cardiologist.
+Echocardiography was carried out at each of the three centers by a cardiologist experienced in the investigation and the images saved for future STE analysis at Hull University Teaching Hospitals NHS Trust by a cardiologist blinded to the physical outcome data and questionnaire results.

 Interventions